 - Loans are not available in West Virginia or Iowa.

 - A mobile phone number is required to use the platform.

 If you need financing and credit cards aren’t a viable option, Affirm POS loans are a great way to obtain the funding you need at a competitive interest rate.
 The company’s APRs range from 0% to 30%, but if you have bad credit, you’re finalized rate will likely fall near top-end of the range.
 For active duty military members, APRs are capped at 6%, which makes it a great option if you’re currently in the service.
 What separates Affirm from other lenders is the company charges zero fees.
 There are no loan origination fees, prepayment fees, service fees or late payment fees – which means your only out-of-pocket cost is the interest-owed.
 So while an unsecured personal loan should always be your first option, POS financing from Affirm is a great alternative for borrowers that don’t qualify.

-Offering loans that range from $100 to $10,000, Bread is another reliable POS lender that tops our list.
-APRs range from 0% to 29.99% and loan durations vary from 6 to 24 months.
-According to its website, Bread charges zero prepayment fees and there are no fees for late payment.
-However, after agreeing to your loan terms, there is no refinance option.
+Offering loans that range from $100 to $20,000, Bread is another reliable POS lender that tops our list.
+APRs range from 0% to 29.99% and terms range from 3 to 48 months.
+Bread also charges zero prepayment fees, so there’s no penalty for paying off ahead of time.

-To determine your credit limit and APR, Bread works with its partner institution – Cross River Bank – to assess credit risk and provide loans terms that match your credit profile.
-The company analyzes variables such as your credit score and credit card repayment history to make its determination.
-On a positive note, the company only conducts a soft credit pull, so none of its practices will have a negative impact on your credit score.
+To determine your credit limit and APR, Bread works with its partner institution – Cross River Bank – to assess credit risk and provide loan terms that match your credit profile.
+The company only conducts a soft credit pull, so none of its practices will have a negative impact on your credit score.
 But keep in mind, Bread does report your repayment behavior to TransUnion, so late payments can hurt your credit score.